johanneszab/TumblThree/README.md

 * Multiple simultaneous picture downloads of a single blog.
 * Multiple simultaneous downloads of different blogs, customizable in the settings.
 * Download of tumblr.com hosted videos.
-* Set a time interval for a automatic download (e.g. during nights).
 * It is possible to download images from blogs only for specific tags.
 * A clipboard monitor that detects *http(s):// .tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist.
 * A download queue for blogs.